NourelhoudaOKMID/Learning_js_from_scratch/Readme.md

-# Learning js from scratch for beginner 🚀
+# Javascript From Zero To Hero  🚀
 This repository contains my journey learning JavaScript From Zero To Hero  .